ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - https://crates.io/ is a central default registry for tools/programs in rust
 - discord switch from golang->rust: https://discord.com/blog/why-discord-is-switching-from-go-to-rust
     - latency spikes due to GC pauses were a big issue
+- https://matklad.github.io - awesome blog by core maintiner of `rust-analyzer` and tigerbeetle

 ## LEARNING RESOURCES
 ### DOCS